WanHsuanLin/OLSQ2/README.md

 ## Setting the Input Program

 Apart from the device, we need the quantum program/circuit to execute, which can be set with the `setprogram` method.
-_To be safe, always set the device first and then the program._

 OLSQ has an intermediate representation (IR) of quantum programs.
 (For details, refer to [a later part](#olsq-ir) of this tutorial.)
 In general, there are four ways to set the program: